30 Highest-Paying Criminal Justice Jobs and Salaries

 Judge

 Judges lead trial hearings and ensure lawyers comply and abide by the rules and regulations of the court.
-They are responsible for making important decisions, creating a verdict based on the pieces of evidence presented during the trial.
+They are responsible for making important decisions and creating a verdict based on the pieces of evidence presented during the trial.

 Judges start their careers as lawyers, allowing them to gain experience and practice their profession.
 Nominations from the public or government sectors are the way to become a judge after years of study and professional experience.